Global Relations and the Spanish Influenza

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 03.07.013), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 03.07.013), Queen Elizabeth II Library, Memorial University, St. John's, NL.

 This placed Newfoundland and Labrador’s population at tremendous risk because the Spanish influenza was a highly contagious disease that spread by human contact.
 Many people who contracted it died within a day or two of showing symptoms.
 These could include extreme fatigue, sudden headaches, feverishness, aching muscles, and a general feeling of being unwell.

 Wartime conditions further facilitated the spread of the virus, which easily passed between servicemen fighting in cramped trenches, living in crowded quarters, and eating in large mess halls.
 As hundreds of thousands of troops travelled to different continents during the war or returned home after demobilization, many also carried the virus with them.

 On 30 September 1918 a ship docked at St. John’s harbour carrying three infected crewmen.
 In the coming weeks, infected sailors also arrived at Burin and various Labrador ports.
 The virus quickly spread throughout the country and killed more than 600 people within five months of its arrival.
 Most deaths occurred in Labrador, where few medical resources existed to combat the disease and ineffectual modes of communication hampered requests for aid.